bxparks/AceTime/USER_GUIDE.md

 }
 ```

-### System Clock Heartbeat and Syncing
+### System Clock KeepAlive and Syncing

 The `SystemClock` requires 2 maintenance tasks to run periodically
 to help it keep proper time.

-First, the `SystemClock::getNow()` method must be called peridically
+First, the `SystemClock::getNow()` or `keepAlive()` method must be called
-before an internal integer overflow occurs, even if the `getNow()` is not
+peridically before an internal integer overflow occurs, even if the `getNow()`
-needed.
+is not needed.
 The internal integer overflow happens every 65.536 seconds.
-Even if your application is *guaranteed* to call `SystemClock::getNow()`
+If your application is *guaranteed* to call `SystemClock::getNow()` more
-faster than every 65 seconds, it is probably prudent to implement a "heartbeat"
+frequently than every 65 seconds, then you don't need to worry about this.
-mechanism which simply calls the `SystemClock::getNow()` periodically
+However, if you want to be prudent, it does not cost very much to call the
-regardless of how often the application makes that call.
+`SystemClock::keepAlive()` function in the global `loop()` method.

 Secondly, since the internal `millis()` clock is not very accurate, we must
 synchronize the `SystemClock` periodically with a more accurate time